scottf/java-utilities/README.md

 ### Cancellable Count Down Latch

-Improvement on CountDownlatch that adds abilit to cancel the count down, immediately freeing the latch.
+Improvement on CountDownlatch that adds ability to cancel the count down, immediately freeing the latch.

 ### GZipper